30+ Streaming Services50+ Countries30+ Platform Guides

 Subscribing to all eight major streaming services costs $1,600 per year at ad-free prices.
 The rotation strategy — keeping one or two anchors year-round and cycling through others based on release schedules — brings that down to approximately $357/year.
-That is not a theoretical number.
-It is based on maintaining Netflix Standard with Ads ($7.99/month) and Amazon Prime Video (included with $14.99/month Prime) as anchors, then subscribing to one additional service for roughly two months at a time.
+That's not hypothetical.
+It's based on maintaining Netflix Standard with Ads ($7.99/month) and Amazon Prime Video (included with $14.99/month Prime) as anchors, then subscribing to one additional service for roughly two months at a time.

 This calendar is built on confirmed 2026 release schedules, historical premiere patterns, and content library analysis.
 It tells you exactly which service deserves your money each month.